-Consider a step function and a dissection
+Consider a step function

 of [a,b] such that the function